-Progress report for GNE19-220
+Final report for GNE19-220

-For this project, the following objectives allowed us to address this gap in our knowledge, and allow us to apply new information learned to help dairy producers with colostrum management: 1.
-Precisely and quantitatively determine the full window of time that a neonatal calf intestine can absorb colostrum immunoglobulins.
-We will use quantitative polymerase chain reaction (qPCR) to directly measure immunoglobulin receptor expression (mRNA) across the full length of the calf intestine (duodenum, jejunum and ileum).
-Samples will be collected within 0-30 hours after birth, with calves randomly assigned to one of six different sample collection time point groups: 0, 6, 12, 18, 24 and 30 hours after birth.
-Concurrently, we will examine for abomasal function (onset of pH and protein degrading enzymes) to determine the period of permissive conditions for IgG uptake.
-2. We will develop a colostrum feeding protocol founded on calf intestinal physiology for maximum immunoglobulin absorption.
+For this project, the following objectives allowed us to address this gap in our knowledge, and to apply new information learned to help dairy producers with colostrum management: 1.
+Precisely and quantitatively determined the full window of time that a neonatal calf intestine can absorb colostrum immunoglobulins.
+We used quantitative polymerase chain reaction (qPCR) to directly measure immunoglobulin receptor expression (mRNA) across the full length of the calf intestine (duodenum, jejunum and ileum).
+Samples will be collected within 0 hours- 7 days after birth, with calves randomly assigned to one of five different sample collection time point groups: 0, 12, 24, 48 hours and 7 days after birth.
+Concurrently, we examined for abomasal function (onset of pH and protein degrading enzymes) to determine the period of permissive conditions for IgG uptake.
+2. We developed a colostrum feeding protocol founded on calf intestinal physiology for maximum immunoglobulin absorption.

 Education & Outreach Activities and Participation Summary

 I did one 5 min graduate student research presentation at the Cornell Nutrition Conference in October 2020, to share our preliminary findings, and will be giving a 12 minute talk on our research at ADSA 2021.
 We wrote 2 articles for dairy producers on our findings, which we are in the process of publishing with Hoard's Dairyman.
 In this way, we aim to share our research findings with other scientists and producers.

 It will hopefully lead to less colostrum waste, more calves being fed colostrum and transition milk, and reduced antibiotic use on farms.
 This will be beneficial for farms economically, and for the environment and human health due to decreased risk of antibiotic resistance.